 Religion and Society in the Late Medieval and Early Modern World

-This field within the M.A. degree program is especially designed for individuals wishing to study the historical dimensions of religion and religious experience in the period from the 14th through the 18th century (1300–1800) in Western Europe and the Western Hemisphere.
+This field within the M.A. degree program is especially designed for individuals wishing to study the historical dimensions of religion and religious experience in the period from the 14th through the 18th century (1300–1800) in Western Europe.

 This program combines a scholarly focus with a broad range of approaches and concerns.
 Although it addresses theology, doctrine and religious institutions, its main focus is to place religion in its social context and historical perspective.
 Topics treated in the range of courses offered include religious belief and popular practices; lay piety and religious enthusiasm; religious reform and evangelization; ritual and mysticism; secularization and tolerance; and the relationship between religion, on the one hand, and science and politics on the other.

 The requirements for this field follow the general outline of those for the other fields offered for the MA in History.
-Students are expected to complete a minimum of 30 credit-hours of coursework (10 courses), including History 601 (Historical Methodology), and either two research seminars or an MA thesis, dependent on the approval of the thesis supervisor and the Director of Graduate Studies.
+Students are expected to complete a minimum of 30 credit-hours of coursework (10 courses), including History 601 (Historical Methodology), and two research seminars.
 The language requirements are the same as for the MA in History.

 The comprehensive exams follow the same structure as the MA in History, but are organized as follows: